webix-hub/docs/data/api/refs/ui.treetable.md

 - api/link/ui.treetable_isvisible.md - checks whether the view is visible
 - api/link/ui.treetable_load.md - loads data from an external data source
 - api/link/ui.treetable_loadbranch.md - loads data to the specified branch
-- api/link/ui.treetable_loadnext.md - not implmented, do nothing
+- api/link/ui.treetable_loadnext.md - sends a request to load the specified number of records to the end or to the specified position of the component
 - api/link/ui.treetable_locate.md - converts an HTML node or event object to in-table position
 - api/link/ui.treetable_mapcells.md - applies the callback to a range of cells
 - api/link/ui.treetable_mapevent.md - routes events from one object to another
 - api/link/ui.treetable_marksorting.md - cancels sorting and recovers default data presentation
-- api/link/ui.treetable_move.md - moves the specified item to the new position
+- api/link/ui.treetable_move.md - moves the specified item to a new position
 - api/link/ui.treetable_movebottom.md - moves the specified item to the last position
 - api/link/ui.treetable_movecolumn.md - moves column to different position
 - api/link/ui.treetable_movedown.md - increases the item index and moves the item to the new position